eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 Getting Things Done is one of those very rare books that *changed my life*.
 Before reading it in 2014 I considered myself a smart and driven person, but also unreliable, irresponsible and chaotic.
 I would pick up and drop projects on a whim, forget tasks that I promised to do, arrive late to everything and generally I just felt unproductive and stressed.
 The trust between present-me and future-me was at pretty low levels.

 It's not a perfect book (I gave it a 4/5 on Goodreads), but the abstract concepts behind it are so powerful that I feel like it gave me a superpower.
 Having been published almost 20 years ago it is still the leading method of personal productivity that I'm aware of.
-While originally it has been implemented with physical files, folders and papers, it has since been transformed by many practitioners to accommodate to the digital age.
+While originally it was implemented with physical files, folders and papers, it has since been transformed by many practitioners to accommodate to the digital age.

 When I started using GTD, the best implementation that I have found was in Evernote.
 It was called “The secret weapon” and it worked well - I’ve used and refined it for years, until last year I finally decided it’s time to switch.
 Surely a better implementation must exist by now.